 We encourage companies to be good stewards of natural capital.
-We will engage with companies on the provision of meaningful and consistent data and assess shareholder resolutions that can enhance corporate protection of natural capital, on a caseby-case basis.
+We will engage with companies on the provision of meaningful and consistent data and assess shareholder resolutions that can enhance corporate protection of natural capital, on a case-by-case basis.
 We will consider voting against the Chair, or other relevant directors or resolutions, if a company scores below 10 on the Forest 500 ranking, which assesses companies' disclosure and management of deforestation risk.
-From 2025 the Company will consider voting against the re-election of the Chair of companies that have not demonstrated a constructive dialogue with Nature Action 100.
+From 2025 the Company will consider voting against the appointment of the Chair that have not demonstrated a constructive dialogue with Nature Action 100.